jeffduda/itkBSplineR/README.md

 values fitted to an evenly spaced grid.

 ## Install
-The simplest install method is to install from R via:
+The simplest install method is to install from R (on linux or mac) via:

 library(devtools)